LoganCF/Spaceships/README.md

 By running play_spaceships.bat, you can manually control a fleet against the Neural Net AIs. in this mode, press the Q, W, E, A, S, D keys to change the type of unit currently being produced.
   These keys form a grid based on the properties of the unit type:
-    The first row  (Q, W, E) produce Small Ships
+   - The first row  (Q, W, E) produce Small Ships
-    The second row (A, S, D) produce Large Ships
+   - The second row (A, S, D) produce Large Ships

-    The first column  (Q, A) produces units which are effective against Small Ships.
+   - The first column  (Q, A) produces units which are effective against Small Ships.
-    The second column (W, S) produces units which are effective against Large Ships.
+   - The second column (W, S) produces units which are effective against Large Ships.
-    The third column  (E, D) produces economic units.
+   - The third column  (E, D) produces economic units.

   To control your units:
-    Right-Click to instruct any currently selected units to move to the location of your mouse pointer.
+   - Right-Click to instruct any currently selected units to move to the location of your mouse pointer.

-    Left-Click and drag to select all units in a circle. (this will be chagned to a square after an update to the collision-detection system)
+   - Left-Click and drag to select all units in a circle. (this will be chagned to a square after an update to the collision-detection system)
-    Press Space to select all non-economic units near your cursor.
+   - Press Space to select all non-economic units near your cursor.
-    Hold shift while selecting to add units to your current selection.
+   -Hold shift while selecting to add units to your current selection.

+ # The AIs

+ In the current build (as of 2017 1 26), there are 9 AIs that the game will rotate through.
+ -Red, Steel-Blue, Chartruse, Coral, Dark-Violet, and Deep-Pink are Neural Net AIs -DarkGrey is a Neural Net AI that also learns from watching the games you manually controll.
+ -Yellow-Orange is a scripted bot that picks all actions randomly -Dark-Teal is a scripted bot that aggressively focuses on capturing points.